MI vs RPS, IPL 2017 Qualifier 1: Five talking points from the match

-On a slow pitch that wasn’t suited for batting visitors RPS prevailed against MI in a thrilling encounter – courtesy of a clinical bowling performance.
-Chasing 162 to win MI ended at 142/9 handing RPS a 20 run win.
+On a slow pitch that wasn’t suited for batting visitors Rising Pune Supergiant prevailed against Mumbai Indians in a thrilling encounter – courtesy of a clinical bowling performance.
+Chasing 162 to win MI ended at 142/9 handing the Supergiant a 20-run win.
 With this win, we take a look at the five talking points from the match.

 Ajinkya Rahane-Manoj Tiwary stand